 As roads are one of the most significant components of forest harvesting operations, forest operators along with Alberta shall co-ordinate and integrate road planning and construction plans with other resource operators.
 This classification system will provide consistent working guidelines to be used in planning and operations to facilitate integration.
 It is important to identify not only construction schedules but closure and reclamation timelines as well.
 Long term planning of access roads is a significant tactic to address landscape access issues.
-All AOP non DLO roads need to be reclaimed as soon as timber operations are complete to mitigate impacts on streams through sedimentation and on habitat through fragmentation.
-Weather, ground conditions and large volume planning units may impact a company's ability to complete timber operations and reclaim the road system as per 11.1.2 and 11.2.3.1.
-Alberta will consider these factors when reviewing AOPs and issuing approvals.

-- 11.1.1 The operator shall utilize the classification system described in Table 5 during planning and operations. - 11.1.2 All roads, regardless of class, with a lifespan of greater than three years shall be built under the authority of a DLO.
+- 11.1.1 The operator shall utilize the classification system described in Table 4 during planning and operations. - 11.1.2 All roads, regardless of class, with a lifespan of greater than three years shall be built under the authority of a DLO.